tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 .. figure:: images/register_shift.jpg

-... then click its red 'X' button to release its restraints.
+... then click its red 'X' button to release its restraints (you may find you need to manually adjust some of the bulkier sidechains).
 While the helix now looks good, the 298-304 loop still needs a little work:

+`view /G:297-303 cofr false`__

+__ cxcmd:view\ /G:297-303\ cofr\ false

 .. figure:: images/G298-304_misfit_helix.jpg